ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/optimize-measure/signed-exchange.md

 To implement Signed Exchanges, you must meet the following requirements:

-*   Your site must be hosted on your own HTTPS server and not from a shared host.
+*   Fairly low-level control over your HTTP server, such as the ability to generate HTTP headers.
+(Most purely web-based hosting solutions such as Blogger are _not_ be compatible with Signed Exchanges.)
 *   The ability to generate AMP signed exchanges, such as by running [`amppackager`](https://github.com/ampproject/amppackager/blob/master/README.md), as a [Go binary](https://golang.org/doc/install), or within a [Docker VM](https://docs.docker.com/machine/get-started/).
-    *   Ability to update the packager every six weeks.
+    *   The packager needs to be updated every six weeks.
-*   Ability to [Vary](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Vary) on `Accept` and `AMP-Cache-Transform` headers on edge HTTP servers, returning different content for the same URL.
+*   The ability to [Vary](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Vary) on `Accept` and `AMP-Cache-Transform` headers on edge HTTP servers, returning different content for the same URL.
-*   Your system running the `amppackager` needs to be able to make outgoing network requests to:
+*   The system running the `amppackager` needs to be able to make outgoing network requests to:
     *   The certificate authority that issues your certificate
     *   The publisher server that hosts the AMP documents to sign
     *   `cdn.ampproject.org` to obtain the current version of AMP